DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 The information on this page is for:

-* non-UK teachers of languages and physics
+* non-UK teachers of languages, physics and general or combined science when it includes physics
 * non-UK trainee teachers of languages and physics

 If you are considering coming to England to teach or train to teach languages or physics, you could be eligible for financial help from the UK government worth £10,000.